ohata-toast/RDS/zh/db-engine.md

 #### Upgrading the DB Engine Version Using a Dummy DB Instance

 When trying to change the DB engine version in the Modify DB Instance window, you can select whether to use a dummy DB instance to ensure high availability during the version upgrade process.
 If you choose to use a dummy DB instance, a candidate master for DB version upgrade is created.

 > [Caution]
 For dummy DB instances, a temporary candidate master is created during the upgrade process, so this option is only available for non-high availability configurations.

+### When using an Outdated Operating System

+For DB instances created before May 10, 2022, the DB instance will be replaced when the internal operating system is outdated so the DB version is upgraded.
+During the replacement process, the DB instance's identifier and internal IP address will be changed.
+The monitored instances in notification groups and event sources in event subscriptions are automatically replaced with the changed identifiers.
+For a single DB instance, you must use a dummy DB instance when changing DB versions.
+For high-availability DB instances, the roles of the master and spare master are changed using failover during the DB instance replacement process.
+Failover may fail if the master is heavily loaded, so it is recommended that you perform DB version change during off-peak hours.

+> [Caution]
+> Be careful when using the internal IP of an existing DB instance directly in an IP ACL or security group.

 ## Options for MySQL

 ### Support for the MariaDB Server Audit plugin for MySQL

 - RDS for MySQL uses the MariaDB Audit plug-in to provide an auditing plug-in for MySQL DB instances.

 > [Caution]
 This plugin may not be supported by all versions of MySQL and will be unavailable when upgrading to an unsupported version.